casefabric/guide/docs/engine/logging.md

 ---
 id: logging
-title: Cafienne Logging
+title: CaseFabric Logging
 sidebar_label: Logging
 ---

 ## Introduction
-Cafienne has multiple logging configuration options.
+CaseFabric has multiple logging configuration options.
 On the one hand they are developer oriented, on the other hand they are operational.
-For the operational logging Cafienne uses standard [Logback](http://logback.qos.ch/) libraries.
+For the operational logging CaseFabric uses standard [Logback](http://logback.qos.ch/) libraries.
 Developers can also use this logging, but since it can be somewhat overwhelming, the case engine also has support for case instance specific [**debugging**](../ide/debug-case).

 ## Configuration of Logback
-Inside the docker setup of the Cafienne engine, there is a folder `./src/conf`.
+Inside the docker setup of the CaseFabric engine, there is a folder `./src/conf`.
 This directory holds 2 files, `local.conf` and `logback.xml`.

 This document will not describe the full options that are possible with Logback.
 But a couple of things are important to mention.